 Regular attendance is best and I will make every attempt to ensure this continuity is maintained for you with the exception of circumstances outside of our control which may dictate a review of this promise.

-Whilst I always appreciate clients recommending friends I would never acknowledge to either party, contact, attendance or any material disclosed.
+Whilst I always appreciate clients recommending friends I would never acknowledge to either party, contact, attendance or any material disclosed, once the person has become a client.

 delivering face to face sessions.